strapi/documentation/docs/developer-docs/latest/getting-started/quick-start.md

 ::: tip CONGRATULATIONS! 🥳
 Your blog is ready!
-You can start playing with Strapi and discover the product by yourself using our [User Guide](/user-docs/latest/getting-started/introduction.html), or proceed to [step 2](/developer-docs/latest/getting-started/quick-start-step2.md) to continue the Quick Start Guide.
+You can start playing with Strapi and discover the product by yourself using our [User Guide](/user-docs/latest/getting-started/introduction.html), or proceed to [part 2](/developer-docs/latest/getting-started/quick-start-step2.md) to continue the Quick Start Guide.

 Writing a blog is not your cup of tea?
 You can leave this guide and play with other [Starters](https://strapi.io/starters) on your own.
 :::

-## 🎨 Step 2: Play with your content
+## 🎨 Part 2: Play with your content

 Strapi [starters](https://strapi.io/starters) build a full stack application and a data structure for you, so you can start playing with your content faster.
 You already have the admin panel for your blog running at [http://localhost:1337/admin](http://localhost:1337/admin).
 Now what?